 - 7.10 The special interest of the Conservation Area is set out in a Character Appraisal, undertaken by Test Valley Borough Council in 2010 (the Character Appraisal Map is reproduced as Plan 5).
-This identifies the key characteristics which give the Conservation Area its distinct and unique character: - Situated in River Anton valley, with most development on the west of the flood plain. - Newer development is generally interspersed among the historic development except for Above Town and Red Rice Road (which lie outside the Conservation Area). - Most buildings are in residential use. - A number of large imposing houses relate to the historic landed gentry and historic farmsteads within the area. - There are 28 listed buildings in the Conservation Area, all grade II except for the grade II\ Church of All Saints.
+This identifies the key characteristics which give the Conservation Area its distinct and unique character: - Situated in River Anton valley, with most development on the west of the flood plain. - Newer development is generally interspersed among the historic development except for Above Town and Red Rice Road (which lie outside the Conservation Area). - Most buildings are in residential use. - A number of large imposing houses relate to the historic landed gentry and historic farmsteads within the area. - There are 28 listed buildings in the Conservation Area, all Grade II except for the Grade II Church of All Saints.
 Of these, 26 face onto the Village Street.
 There are also 30 buildings of local interest.
-These do not have the same protection as listed buildings but are important nonetheless for the contribution they make to the character and appearance of the Conservation Area. - The majority of older houses were originally small, but many have been altered and extended or amalgamated.
-They were generally built to a long, low linear floor plan and are mainly timber framed or brick and flint in construction, with thatched, slate or tiled roofs. - Historic buildings are often positioned 'end on' to the street, and buildings often abut the pavement edge forming an intimate street scene. - Plot boundaries formed by cob or brick or brick and flint walls or hedgerows. - Major key buildings are Bury Hill Farm, All Saints Church, Clatford Manor House, Norman Court, the Old Rectory and Sackville Court.

-7.11 The Appraisal also highlights:

-- The potential for archaeological interest, leading to the identification of two Areas of Archaeological Potential around the church and either side of the Village Street - The roles played by materials, textures, colours and detailing - The contribution of trees, open spaces and biodiversity associated with the River Anton and Pillhill Brook - Important views looking into, out of and through the Conservation Area.
+These do not have the same protection as listed buildings but are important nonetheless for the contribution they make to the character and appearance of the Conservation Area.16 - The majority of older houses were originally small, but many have been altered and extended or amalgamated.
+They were generally built to a long, low linear floor plan and are mainly timber framed or brick and flint in construction, with thatched, slate or tiled roofs. - Historic buildings are often positioned 'end on' to the street, and buildings often abut the pavement edge forming an intimate street scene. - Plot boundaries formed by cob or brick or brick and flint walls or hedgerows. - Major key buildings are Bury Hill Farm, All Saints Church, Clatford Manor House, Norman Court, the Old Rectory and Sackville Court. - 7.11 The Appraisal also highlights: - The potential for archaeological interest, leading to the identification of two Areas of Archaeological Potential around the church and either side of the Village Street - The roles played by materials, textures, colours and detailing - The contribution of trees, open spaces and biodiversity associated with the River Anton and Pillhill Brook - Important views looking into, out of and through the Conservation Area.
 These are listed in Table 2 below and shown on Plan 5.
 The views have been grouped by village area and colour-coded to aid legibility.
-Reference should also be made to policy UC9 which identifies further landscape and settlement views for protection.
+Reference should also be made to policy UC10 which identifies further landscape and settlement views for protection. - 7.12 The Appraisal concludes by identifying the pressures arising from modern development which will need to be resisted if the Conservation Area is to retain its character.
+These include: demand for off-street parking, leading to loss of boundary treatments; inappropriate infill development or extensions; use of inappropriate building materials and windows; and the loss of the historic plan form as a result of backland development and plot sub-division.
+The demand for new or extended domestic outbuildings such as garages can have a significant cumulative impact, and the insertion of rooms above such buildings will be resisted (when planning permission is required).
+These pressures are all addressed in policy UC7 and will need to be taken into account in assessing development proposals.

-&lt;sup>16 The NDP Evidence Statement for policy UC7 includes photographs of listed buildings and buildings of local interest within the Conservation Area.
+16 The NDP Evidence Statement for policy UC7 includes photographs of listed buildings and buildings of local interest within the Conservation Area.